jac459/metadriver/TUTORIALS.md

         }
     },
 ```
-The first thing we see is websocket.
-Websocket is part of the new connections provided by the meta v0.7.3.
-This connection is very interresting because it allows event based monitoring.
-And it is compatible with volumio (through socket.IO) so why not using it ?
+The first thing we see is Websocket.
+Websocket is part of the new connections provided by v0.7.3 of the metadriver.
+This connection is very interesting because it allows event based monitoring.
+And it is compatible with Volumio (through socket.IO) so why not use it?
-Then you have the listeners, 2 actually : VolumioStatus and VolumioProgress.
+Then you have the listeners, 2 actually: VolumioStatus and VolumioProgress.
-Let's go for volumioprogress first as it is the less sophisticated (polling).
+Let's go for VolumioProgress first as it is less sophisticated (polling).
 So this listener looks like a usual command with 2 differences:

 #### pooltime (I should change the name as it is polling and not pooling (English is not my first language as you have surely already noticed).
 The default value if not provided is 1000 (=1000ms = 1 second).
-In general, I would advice 3 seconds.
+In general, I would advice 3000 (3 seconds).
 It is the best compromise between speed and battery.
-Anyway if you go for a fast pooling, the remote will lose count and start to be even slower.
+Anyway if you go for a fast polling, the remote will loose count and starts to be even slower.
 So as you understood, if your polling is 3000, that means that every 3 seconds, the device hosting the driver (brain, raspberry, NUC, whatever) will send a request to the observed device and ask him the status of what it is observing.
-In the case of the volumio, it asks for the current progress of the music.
-Unfortunately the volumio doens't answer with a percentage but a time, so the complexe calculation you see is just to go back to a number between 0 and 100 as it is the way the slider wants it.
+In the case of the Volumio, it asks for the current progress of the music.
+Unfortunately the Volumio doens't answer with a percentage but a time, so the complexe calculation you see is just to go back to a number between 0 and 100 as it is the way the slider wants it.
 #### poolduration
 It is the time you are authorised to swim.
-Just jocking, it is the duration for which the device will poll the observed device (volumio for example).
-This is not much used as since this time I have implemented a way to stop the polling more elegantly.
+Just kidding, it is the duration for which the device will poll the observed device (Volumio for example).
+This is not much used since I have implemented a way to stop the polling more elegantly.
 Yet it can be useful so I kept it.
-Why do I use polling when volumio provide event based monitoring?
-It is just because this specific value is not provided (as anyway it changes all the time, it doens't make sense).
+Why do I use polling when Volumio provides event based monitoring?
+It is just because this specific value is not provided (as the value changes all the time, that doesn't make sense).

 #### socket
 Now we can move to the socket.
 It is a new type of command, based on the event.
 Generally sockets deal with 2 actions: "emit" and "on".
-Emit is to send a message.
-On is to be wake-up when a specific event is triggered.
-Guess what, in this case I am just saying to the volumio, I want to be warned if a state change so i register on("pushState"). "pushState" is the particular event triggered by volumio if its state change.
-Then it is very handy because volumio send back is global state, so as you can see in the different evalwrite, I use it to refress the album art, the labels, the volume...
+"Emit" is to send a message, "On" is to wake-up when a specific event is triggered.
+Guess what, in this case I am just saying to the Volumio "I want to be warned if a state changes" so i register on("pushState"). "pushState" is the particular event triggered by Volumio if its state changes.
+This is very handy because Volumio sends back its global state.
+So as you can see in the different Evalwrites, I use it to refresh the album art, the labels, the volume...
 Then in the DYNAMIK part, you can see that I added some fancy javascript stuff in order to have a better display.
-I let you google or ping me on the telegram should you have any curiosity on it.
+I let you google or ping me on the telegram should you have any interest on it.

 #### actionListen
 ```